jonlabelle/SublimeLinter-contrib-markdownlint/README.md

 ### Markdownlint Configuration Files

-Markdownlint configuration files (`.markdownlintrc`) are resolved first by checking the source directory of file being linted, then checking the user `$HOME` path.
+Markdownlint configuration files (`.markdownlintrc`) are resolved first by checking the source directory of file being linted, then by checking the user `$HOME` path.

 To specify a custom Markdownlint configuration path, create a **markdownlint**